learning-zone/angular-basics/README.md

     observer.error(error);
 }
 ```
 `Observable` also has the advantage over `Promise` to be **cancelable**.
-If the result of an HTTP request to a server or some other expensive async operation isn't needed anymore, the `Subscription` of an `Observable` allows to cancel the subscription, while a Promise will eventually call the success or failed callback even when you don't need the notification or the result it provides anymore.
+If the result of an HTTP request to a server or some other expensive async operation is not needed anymore, the `Subscription` of an `Observable` allows to cancel the subscription, while a Promise will eventually call the success or failed callback even when you do not need the notification or the result it provides anymore.

 Observable provides operators like map(), forEach(), reduce(), ... similar to an array.
 There are also powerful operators like retry(), or replay(), ... that are often quite handy.